Mandatory Sexual Assault Prevention Training

-Requesting an exemption from the Haven training will not initiate an investigation from the Title IX Coordinator/Equal Opportunity Office, and/or University or local law enforcement.
+Requesting an exemption from Western’s Sexual Assault Prevention online training will not initiate an investigation from the Title IX Coordinator/Equal Opportunity Office, and/or University or local law enforcement.

-Western is requiring all new students to participate in this training.
 If you do not complete the required training or obtain an exemption for the reason discussed above by the deadline, a hold will be placed on your registration for future quarters.
-Please complete Haven by this deadline to avoid a registration hold.
+You will not be able to register until you complete the training or obtain an exemption due to personal history with sexual violence.
 If you are having technical difficulties, please let us know as soon as possible so we can help you.

-No, all students new to Western are required to complete the Haven training, which includes information specific to Western’s policies and resources.
-While some of the information you received in previous trainings may be helpful in reducing risk and sexual violence, the Haven training is focused on making Western’s community safer.
+No, all students at Western are required to complete the Sexual Assault Prevention online training (formerly Haven), which includes information specific to Western’s policies and resources.
+While some of the information you received in previous trainings may be helpful in reducing risk and sexual violence, the Sexual Assault Prevention required online training is focused on making Western’s community safer.

 Western is committed to educating all students on risk reduction related to sexual violence, and this training will give you tools to support others and strengthen the Western community.
 Additionally, we want every student to be aware of the applicable policies, resources, and reporting options in case you or someone you know needs them while you are at Western.